 One thing you must never omit is the whipped cream; besides the aesthetics that are so essential to the dish, you need the cream—and lots of it— to add some lightness to the dish, without which it would be just a bit too ponderous.
 Ditto for passing the purée through a food mill or potato ricer; it’s an essential step to lighten the purée.
 (And if you don’t own either, you really should!)

 If using fresh chestnuts in their shells, up the amount to 1.2 kilo (2 lbs 7 oz) and follow the instructions on How to Roast Chestnuts.
 While the chestnuts are still hot, remove their shells and the thin inner skin that clings to the chestnut meat.
 Don’t worry to much about keeping the chestnuts intact, as they will be puréed anyway later.

 But even if purists may scoff, I heartily recommend using store-bought peeled and cooked chestnuts for this dish.
 It makes the job so much easier.
 Here in the US, they are usually imported from France and sold in glass jars as marrons entiers.

-And if you really want to make life easy on yourself, you can also buy chestnut purée, to which you need only add the cocoa and rum, but that just seems to me like cheating.
+And if you really want to make life easy on yourself, you can also buy chestnut purée for your Mont-blanc, to which you need only add the cocoa and rum, but that just seems to me like cheating.